Adaptive by Design: Why the Best Gravel Saddle Is the One That Fits You

 Personalization: The Next Step in Saddle Design

 Enter adjustable gravel saddles.
-Modern innovations-like the BiSaddle Saint-have turned the concept of the "fixed" saddle on its head.
-This design allows riders to tweak the width (from 100mm up to 175mm), adjust the tilt of each side, and tailor the center channel to suit their needs.
+Modern innovations—like the BiSaddle Saint—have turned the concept of the "fixed" saddle on its head.
+This design lets riders tweak the width (from 100mm up to 175mm), adjust the tilt of each side, and tailor the center channel to suit their needs.
 The result?
-Consistent support for your sit bones and just the right amount of relief where it counts most.
+Consistent support for your sit bones and just the right amount of relief where it counts.

 This isn’t just clever engineering.
 Studies suggest that fine-tuning saddle geometry results in: